Ecological restoration is the process of assisting the recovery of an ecosystem that has been degraded, damaged or destroyed. (SER 2004)

 These National Standards for the Practice of Ecological Restoration in Australia (the ‘Standards’) adopt the above definition of ecological restoration—as articulated by the world’s leading ecological restoration body, the Society for Ecological Restoration (SER 2004).

 The Standards recognise that the same term ‘ecological restoration’ is commonly used to describe not only a process (i.e. the activity undertaken) but also the outcome sought (i.e. the restored state).
 These Standards favour the term restoration for the activity undertaken and recovery for the outcome sought or achieved.
-Thus the Standards define as a restoration activity any project that aims to progress an ecosystem as far as possible towards full recovery, relative to an appropriate local indigenous reference ecosystem - regardless of the period of time required to achieve that state.
+Thus the Standards define as a restoration activity any project that aims to progress an ecosystem as far as possible towards full recovery, relative to an appropriate local native reference ecosystem - regardless of the period of time required to achieve that state.
 Full recovery is defined as the state whereby all ecosystem attributes closely resemble those of the reference ecosystem.
 Where only lower levels of recovery are possible despite best efforts, the recovery would be referred to as being in a state of partial recovery; although all such activities need to aspire to substantial recovery of native biota of the reference ecosystem to qualify as ecological restoration.
 (For definitions of all terms, see Glossary, Section 6.)

 The fully restored state can only be considered achieved when the ecosystem’s attributes are on a secure trajectory (pathway) to highly resemble those of the reference ecosystem without further restoration-phase interventions being needed.
 After full recovery has been attained, ongoing management interventions would be viewed as a form of ecosystem maintenance.